-HRS Exit/Post-Exit Interview Files and Finder File
+HRS Exit/Post-Exit Interview and Finder Files 2014 (V1), supported by NIA

 RAND HRS Exit/Post-Exit Interview Files

-The Center has produced versions of the RAND HRS Exit/Post-Exit Interview data files that merge all the raw variables from each respondent-level questionnaire section to create a single respondent-level dataset for each wave.
+The Center has produced versions of the RAND HRS Exit/Post-Exit Interview data files that merge all the raw variables from each Respondent-level questionnaire section to create a single Respondent-level dataset for each wave.

 We have also added numeric versions of household and person identifiers, such as HHIDPN, to facilitate matching across years and merging with other RAND HRS data products.
-There is a single Exit File for each year of HRS starting in 1994 which contains all of the "raw" or original variables, merged to the respondent level.
+There is a single Exit File for each year of HRS starting in 1994 which contains all of the "raw" or original variables, merged to the Respondent level.

 RAND HRS Exit/Post-Exit Finder File

 Researchers would most likely want to combine the information from Exit and Post-Exit Interview and link them up with Respondents' Core Interviews.
 We have created the RAND HRS Exit/Post-Exit Finder File to make it easy to identify which survey years the Exit and Post-Exit Interviews occurred.

 We derive Exit and Post-Exit variables from the Tracker file variable xIWTYPE (Interview Type), where x=Survey Year letter.
 The EXIT1 variable contains the year the Exit Interview was conducted.
 For example, if you merge all Respondents in 1992 with the RAND HRS Exit/Post-Exit Finder File by HHIDPN, and they have missing values for the EXIT1 variable, these Respondents do not have an Exit interview.

 Once you have identified the years of Exit and Post-Exit Interviews using the RAND HRS Exit/Post-Exit Finder file, you can easily merge individual Exit/Post-Exit Fat Files by HHIDPN.